ildar-ceo/backup-tools/README.md

 sync_sheme_set "amazon_s3"

-dump_lxc mycontainer
+dump_lxd mycontainer

-echo "Upload LXC to Amazon S3" sync_folder /backup/lxc /lxc
+echo "Upload LXD to Amazon S3" sync_folder /backup/lxd /lxd
 push_folder_start
 ```

 or from bash command:
 ```
-sudo backup-lxc mycontainer
+$ sudo backup-lxd mycontainer
 ```

 When container is backuping, automatically generated config in the container folder.

-lxc backup may use exclude.list for tar backup.
+lxd backup may use exclude.list for tar backup.
 The exclude.list should be located in the folder `/var/lib/lxd/containers/mycontainer/exclude.list`

 Example `exclude.list`:
 ```